MaibornWolff/metric-gardener/README.md

 ### Supported Languages

--   Stable

 -   Go
 -   PHP
 -   TypeScript
 -   Java
 -   C#
 -   C++

--   Unstable (missing or incomplete unit tests)
 -   Python
 -   JavaScript
 -   Kotlin

 ### Supported File Metrics

 **complexity**<br>
 Counts expressions that branch the control flow, like if-statements, loops, catch-blocks, etc. - but no else/default/finally statements.
 Also counts the following other expressions that are considered to increase the complexity of the code inside a file:

--   function declarations (including lambda expressions)
+-   function declarations (including lambda expressions and init blocks)
 -   binary logical operations (like AND and OR)

 NOTE: for now, the metric also counts default statements in switch-case-blocks for these languages: Java, C++, Python and Kotlin.

 **functions**<br>
 The number of function definitions inside a file.
-Includes all kinds of functions, like constructors, lambda functions, member functions, etc.
+Includes all kinds of functions, like constructors, lambda functions, member functions, init blocks, etc.

 **classes**<br>
 The number of class definitions inside a file, also counting for enums, interfaces, structs and records.